 Tip 1: Pay Attention to Protection

 The first and foremost aim of cybersecurity is to protect your gadgets.
-Laptops, tablets, smartphones and other portable devices are widely used in medicine for many purposes, such as making healthcare records.
+Laptops, tablets, smartphones, and other portable devices are widely used in medicine for many purposes, such as making healthcare records.
 At the same time, data becomes insecure because it’s easy to lose or steal these devices.

 - Strengthen access control and authentication.
-According to assignment writers Australia, some devices used in health care aren’t equipped with necessary access controls or strong authentication.
+According to assignment writers in Australia, some devices used in health care aren’t equipped with necessary access controls or strong authentication.
 Therefore, all devices used in clinics should be checked for these characteristics and secured from unauthorized use.
 For example, laptops should be protected by passwords.
 It’s not a problem to protect all handled devices with passwords.
 If protection with the help of passwords isn’t available, physical control of devices can be employed.

 Tip 2: Use Appropriate Anti-Virus Software